Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Introduction

-with states $x(t) \in \R^n$, input or control $u(t) \in \R^m$, outputs $y \in \R^o$, a system matrix $A \in \R^{n \times n}$, an input matrix $B \in \R^{n \times m}$ and an output matrix $C \in \R^{o \times n}$.
-The systems controllability and observability can be assessed through the associated controllability gramian $W_C$ and observability gramian $W_O$, which are classically computed as the smallest semi-positive definite solutions of the Lyapunov equations $AW_C + W_CA^* = -BB^*$ and $A^*W_O + W_OA = -C^*C$.
+Controllability and observability can be assessed through the associated controllability gramian $W_C := \int_0^\infty e^{At} B B^T e^{A^T t} dt$ and observability gramian $W_O := \int_0^\infty e^{A^T t} C^T C e^{At} dt$.
+Classically, $W_C$ and $W_O$ are computed as the smallest semi-positive definite solutions of the Lyapunov equations $A W_C + W_C A^T = -BB^T$ and $A^T W_O + W_O A = -C^T C$ respectively.
 To make a compound statement about controllability and observability, $W_C$ and $W_O$ have to be balanced \cite{laub87}.
 The singular values of the resulting balanced gramian correspond to the Hankel singular values of the system, with their magnitude describing how controllable and observable the associated state is.
-An extension to this approach can be found in \cite{davidson86}.

-This work focuses on cross gramian based methods for model reduction.
-The cross gramian $W_X$ was introduced in \cite{fernando83a} and corresponds to a solution of the Sylvester equation $A W_X + W_X A= -BC$.
-It combines controllability and observability information into a single gramian matrix and is elaborately described in \cite{antoulas05}.
+This work focuses on cross gramian-based methods for model reduction, which combines controllability and observability information into one gramian and is elaborately described in \cite{antoulas05}.
+The cross gramian $W_X := \int_0^\infty e^{At} BC e^{At} dt$ was introduced in \cite{fernando83a} and corresponds to a solution of the Sylvester equation $A W_X + W_X A = -BC$.

+An alternative to solving the Lyapunov or Sylvester matrix equations, apart from the analytic approaches for example in \cite{ionescu11}, is the method of empirical gramians, which was introduced in the works \cite{lall99}, \cite{lall02} and enables the computation of gramian matrices also for nonlinear systems by mere basic vector and matrix operations.
+This concept was extended among others in \cite{hahn02a} providing more general input signals.
+Particularly noted should be \cite{streif06} and \cite{streif09} for developing the empirical cross gramian for single-input-single-output (SISO) systems in the context of sensitivity analysis.